-Child Abuse Clearance and Background Checks
+Child Abuse Clearance, Background Checks and Other Required Clinical Documents

 American Registry of Radiologic Technologists “Rules of Ethics”

-Students must comply with “Rules of Ethics” contained in the American Registry of Radiologic Technologists (ARRT) Standards of Ethics One issue addressed by the Rules of Ethics is the conviction of a crime, including a felony, a gross misdemeanor, or a misdemeanor with the sole exception of speeding and parking violations.
+Students must comply with Rules of Ethics contained in the American Registry of Radiologic Technologists (ARRT) Standards of Ethics.
+One issue addressed by the Rules of Ethics is the conviction of a crime, including a felony, a gross misdemeanor, or a misdemeanor with the sole exception of speeding and parking violations.
 All alcohol and/or drug-related violations must be reported.
 Conviction as used in this provision includes a criminal proceeding where a finding or verdict of guilt is made or returned but the adjudication of guilt is either withheld or not entered or a criminal proceeding where the individual enters a plea of guilt or no contest.
 All violations must be investigated by the American Registry of Radiologic Technologists (ARRT) in order to determine eligibility.

 Registered technologists and applicants who violate the Rules of Ethics must provide the ARRT with a written explanation, including court documentation of the charges, with the application for examination.
 The individual may submit a pre-application form to the ARRT at any time either before or after entry into the Radiologic Science program.
-This review may avoid delays in processing the application for the ARRT certifying examination that is made prior to graduation from the Radiologic Science Program.
+This review may avoid delays in processing the application for the ARRT certifying examination that is made prior to graduation from the Radiologic Science program.
 The pre-application request form does not waive the application for the ARRT certifying examination, the examination fee or any other application procedure.